amcpeek/API-Project/README.md

 The backend uses Sequelize and Express in Javascript.
 The frontend uses React and Redux in Javascript.
 The live site is on Render and uses PostgreSQl and locally the database is SQLite.
 ## Usage description of features.
 ## All homes page:
+Here a user can see all the sites available
 ![AllHomes]

 [AllHomes]:
 ./HomePage.png

 ## Single home page:
+This page shows information on a site, and shows different details based on what the user is authorized to see or do.
 ![SingleHome]

 [SingleHome]: